thibaultlaurens/tech-notes/fundamentals/06-computer-network.md

 ## Network Devices

+### Network Interface Card

-- **Network Interface Card** (NIC): An expansion board you insert into a computer so the computer can be connected to a network.
+An expansion board you insert into a computer so the computer can be connected to a network.
 Most NICs are designed for a particular type of network, protocol, and media, although some can serve multiple networks.
 The NIC allows computers to communicate over a computer network, either by using cables or wirelessly.
 The NIC is both a physical layer and data link layer device, as it provides physical access to a networking medium and, for IEEE 802 and similar networks, provides a low-level addressing system through the use of MAC addresses that are uniquely assigned to network interfaces.

+### MAC Address

-- **MAC Address**: A MAC (Media Access Control) address, sometimes referred to as a hardware address or physical address, is an ID code that’s assigned to a network adapter or any device with built-in networking capability.
+A MAC (**Media Access Control**) address, sometimes referred to as a hardware address or physical address, is an ID code that’s assigned to a network adapter or any device with built-in networking capability.
 The MAC address has a standard composition of six groups of 2 hexadecimal numbers separated by a colon or dash (48 bits).
 The first three numbers of the MAC address define the manufacturer's **Organizationally Unique Identifier** (OUI) and the remaining three numbers uniquely identify the device .
 For example, if the MAC address is AA-6A-BA-2B-68-C1 then the OUI is AA-6A-BA and 2B-68-C1 is the device ID.

 ### Repeaters